h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_3_Quiz.md

 For each case, explain your reasoning and suggest an approach to improve the model's performance.

+For a detailed explanation of this problem, including underfitting and overfitting concepts and mitigation strategies, see [Question 1: Underfitting vs Overfitting](L1_3_1_explanation.md).

 ## Question 2

 ### Problem Statement